tailscale/tailscale/api.md

     {
       "user": "group:unknown@example.com",
       "warnings": [
-        "group is not syncing from SCIM and will be ignored by rules in the policy file", ],
+        "group is not syncing from SCIM and will be ignored by rules in the policy file" ]
-    },
+    }
-  ],
+  ]
 }
 ```